 Bravo to Mondo Macabro for bringing this film back – this home video company is keeping so many great cult films alive – check out their website for more on this title:

 If this whets your whistle for some Spanish horror, bite into this:

 Yes, the film was called “Vampires Night Orgy”, and you can see more by clicking on my story here:

-Another European sex kitten was “Nadiuska”, so famous for her films yet she had such a shocking personal life as well – click here to see it all:
+Another European sex kitten was “Nadiuska”, famous for her films, but she had such a shocking personal life as well – click here to see it all:

 If you like these stories, you can go to my website’s front page and sign on to follow me – there are NO ads at all, just lots of stories to come about the wild world of exploitation and cult films!

 Click here and see the “follow” button on the upper right!

 Make sure to follow me so you can get all of the latest “Shocktober 2022″ stories!

 Let me know what you think about “The Blood-Splattered Bride!”

 Categories: 70's Films, Artsploitation, Classic Horror, Euro-Sleaze, Exploitation Films, Extreme Cinema, Grindhouse, Horror films, JRsploitation, Nudity, sex kittens, Sexploitation Films, Talent / Celebrites